Amazon in deal with German watchdog to overhaul marketplace terms | MarketScreener

-The Federal Cartel Office said on Wednesday it was dropping a seven-month investigation after the U.S. e-commerce giant agreed to amend its Business Services Agreement that applies to merchants using its platform.
+The Federal Cartel Office said on Wednesday it was dropping a seven-month investigation after Amazon agreed to amend its Business Services Agreement that applies to merchants using its platform.

+Neighbouring Austria ended a similar probe into Amazon, yet a full-blown European Union antitrust probe still looms.
+Lawmakers in the United States meanwhile grilled an Amazon boss on Tuesday over how the company treats merchants.

-It added the changes, to take effect in 30 days, would apply not only to Germany, Amazon's No. 2 market after the United States, but also to its country sites in Britain, France, Italy and Spain, as well as "in America and Asia."
+The changes will apply not only to Germany, Amazon's No. 2 market after the United States, but also to its marketplaces in Britain, France, Italy and Spain , as well as its other worldwide sites in America and Asia, the German regulator said.

 "We have achieved far-reaching improvements for retailers on Amazon's marketplaces," cartel office chief Andreas Mundt said in a statement.
 "We are dropping our investigation."

-Responding, Amazon said the changes to its Business Solutions Agreement would clarify the rights and responsibilities of selling partners that account for 58% of physical merchandise sales on its platform.
+Responding, Amazon said the changes to its Business Solutions Agreement, to take effect in 30 days, would clarify the rights and responsibilities of selling partners that account for 58% of physical merchandise sales on its platform.

 "We’ll continue working hard, investing heavily, and inventing new tools and services to help our selling partners around the world reach new customers and grow their business," said Amazon.